Nova Scotia: Administrative divisions

 There are 26 towns, nine county municipalities and 12 district municipalities.

+Transportation

+Rail

+Via Rail's Ocean service, which connects Montreal to Halifax, is currently the oldest continuously operated passenger route in North America, with stops from west to east at Amherst, Springhill Junction, Truro, and Halifax.

 Culture

 Cuisine

-The cuisine of Nova Scotia is typically Canadian with an emphasis on local seafood.
-One endemic dish (in the sense of "peculiar to" and "originating from") is the Halifax donair, a distant variant of the doner kebab prepared using thinly sliced beef meatloaf and a sweet condensed milk sauce.
-As well, hodge podge, a creamy soup of fresh baby vegetables, is native to Nova Scotia.
+The cuisine of Nova Scotia is typically Canadian with an emphasis on local seafood typical of the northwestern Atlantic.
+Nova Scotia is renowned for its scallops, particularly from the Digby area.
+As a major lobster producer (Nova Scotia supplied nearly 46% of total Canadian lobster landings in 2021), the shellfish is a common feature at Nova Scotian restaurants and in Nova Scotian variants of seafood dishes.
+One endemic dish (in the sense of "peculiar to" and "originating from") is the Halifax donair, a distant variant of the doner kebab prepared using thinly sliced beef shavings and a sweet condensed milk sauce.
+An endemic variant of the Scottish hodge-podge, is a popular summer dish in Nova Scotia.
+Unlike the Scottish dish, the Nova Scotian variant typically does not feature meat but instead includes seasonal vegetables like carrots, new potatoes, and beans in a rich, cream-based broth.

-The province is also known for a dessert called blueberry grunt.

-Events and festivals

-There are a number of festivals and cultural events that are recurring in Nova Scotia, or notable in its history.
-The following is an incomplete list of festivals and other cultural gatherings in the province: